sillsdev/khmer-character-specification/specification.md

 #### 5.3.4.
 Kakabat (​៎)

 There is no reference on where Kakabat (​៎) should be placed.
 In a manual on how to type Khmer Unicode characters, it is said to be placed after a consonant, a subscript or a dependent vowel.
+It is always written above the base consonant.

 Words with Kakabat have to be pronounced with loud voice and the speaker may use high or low pitch (Khin 2007ː72).

 Here are some examples of words (from the Choun Nath Dictionary) written with Kakabat.